dbushell/dbushell.com/src/data/blog/2024/no-js.md

   [Vadim Makeev](https://mastodon.social/@pepelsbey/112664544117364708) and [Russell Heimlich](https://mastodon.social/@kingkool68/112661256185552879) also raised concerns over of a script failing later.
 The `no-js` didn't account for this either.

-  Adding an initialised class per-component script, or toggling attributes like `disabled` where relevant, allow for more fine-grained progressive enhancement based.
+  Adding an initialised class per-component script, or toggling attributes like `disabled` where relevant, allow for more fine-grained progressive enhancement.

   With these considerations `scripting: none` seems useful but `scripting: enabled` isn't all that meaningful.
 </div>